LangUMS/langums/README.md

 Yes.
 Use the `--preserve-triggers` option.
 Make sure your existing triggers don't mess with Player 8's stuff.

-### LangUMS emits way more triggers than I'd like.
+#### The compiler emits way more triggers than I'd like.
+What can I do?

 The biggest culprit for this is the amount of triggers emitted for arithmetic operations.
 By default LangUMS is tweaked for values up to 65535, but if you don't need such large values in your map you can set the `--copy-batch-size` command-line argument to a lower value e.g. 1024.